-As we just explained, it’s not always humans who are reading your CVs!
+As we have just explained, it’s not always humans who are reading your CVs!
 Of course, some humans are more accepting of spelling and grammar mistakes than others, but unfortunately, robots are not!
-By having one misspelt keyword you could significantly ruin your chances of being hired.
-Make sure that you check over your spelling and grammar multiple times to avoid these mistakes!
+Having one misspelt keyword could significantly ruin your chances of being hired.
+Make sure that you check your spelling and grammar multiple times to avoid these mistakes!

 To avoid any CV mistakes, ask a friend or family member to check over your CV.
 It's always good to get a second pair of eyes to make sure you didn't miss any key mistakes that could ruin the chances of being invited to an interview.

 The best way to ensure that your CV is fully optimised is to use a CV review service.
 CV review services offer expert feedback on your CV in terms of appearance and content.
 Each new candidate that registers on our job board has the opportunity to receive a free CV review by Top CV.
 Register now and take advantage.